2

 How to get started in crime scene cleanup?

-To start as a crime scene cleaner, gain knowledge of biohazard handling and cleaning procedures, often through on-the-job training or certification programs.
-Basic skills in safety protocols, attention to detail, and physical stamina are essential, and some employers prefer candidates with a high school diploma or equivalent.
+To start as a crime scene cleaner, you should gain knowledge of biohazard handling, often through on-the-job training or certification programs.
+Basic skills in safety procedures, use of cleaning tools, and understanding of biological hazards are essential, and some employers may require a high school diploma or equivalent.

 More about Entry Level Crime Scene Cleaner jobs